starobinskii/AiLibrary/README.md

 On Linux you can get Homebrew too!
 See :beer::penguin:[Linuxbrew](http://linuxbrew.sh) and use the very same commands to install AiLibrary.

-If you are using the [Spancraft](https://snapcraft.io), install with ease by typing `span install ailibrary`.
+If you are using the [Snapcraft](https://snapcraft.io), install with ease by typing `snap install ailibrary`.

 Also we are looking forward to add our package to [Spack](https://www.spack.io/)  and some other managers.